 Non-Dairy Alternatives

-- Oat milk: creamy, stable foam, slightly sweet
+Oat milk: creamy, stable, and slightly sweet.

-- Soy milk: good foam, neutral taste
+Soy milk: good foam, but sensitive to acidity.

 Common Mistakes and How to Avoid Them